Minoxidil (Rogaine) for Hair Loss

 Minoxidil (Rogaine) can assist with hair regrowth and slowing down hair loss.
 This drug is the most widely available treatment for male pattern baldness, available as an OTC drug.

+Doctors use minoxidil as one part of many treatments for male pattern baldness.
 Before trying minoxidil, speak with your doctor.
 Your personal or family history may influence the likelihood of side effects, particularly if you have cardiac concerns.

 Are You Ready to Take the Next Step to Treat Hair Loss?